yyolk/kraken/README.md

 Kraken is an open-source project.
 [Learn how you can get involved.](http://cferdinandi.github.io/kraken/get-involved.html)

 ## Version Numbers
-Kraken-Sass follows the Major versions of Kraken and its own Minor version for features and bugfixes.
+Kraken-Sass follows the Major versions of Kraken and its own extra Minor version for features and bugfixes.

 ## Changelog (Kraken-Sass)
-* v.2.1 (June, 11, 2013)
+* v.2.1.1 (June, 11, 2013)
   * Inception

 ## Changelog (Kraken)